NexteraMatt/Pingdom-To-Zabbix/README.md

 The script includes comprehensive error handling and logging.
 Logs are saved to a file specified in the cron job configuration for easy monitoring and troubleshooting.

+## Zabbix Compatibility

+This script has been tested and confirmed to work with the following versions of Zabbix:

+- Zabbix 4.0 and later versions

+If you encounter any issues with other versions of Zabbix, please [open an issue](https://github.com/MattTHG/Pingdom-To-Zabbix/issues) to report the problem or contribute a fix.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.